sergeinack3/PowerERP/htdocs/api/README.md

 Github contains also useful information : https://github.com/Luracast/Restler

-To implement it into Powererp, you need to create a specific class for object we want to use.
+To implement it into PowerERP, you need to create a specific class for object we want to use.
 A skeleton file is available into /modulebuilder/class directory : *api_mymodule_class.class.php*
 The API class file must be put into object class directory, with specific file name.
 By example, API class file for '*myobject*' must be put as : /htdocs/*myobject*/class/api_*myobject*.class.php.
 Class must be named  **MyobjectApi**.

 If a module provide several object, use a different name for *'myobject'* and put the file into the same directory.